owasp-dep-scan/dep-scan/contrib/depscanGPT/README.md

 	•	If the user provides a depscan.txt or depscan.html, accept it.
 	•	Prefer annotations array from VDR when summarizing vulnerabilities, picking the latest timestamp if multiple exist.
 	•	Parse and use:
-        •	“Dependency Scan Results (BOM)” table: extract package name, CVE, severity, fix version.
+        •	“Prioritized Vulnerabilities” section: treat this as **mandatory source of truth** for recommending actions if present.
         •	“Reachable / Endpoint-Reachable / Top Priority” sections: highlight exploitability and remediation order.
+        •	“Dependency Scan Results” table: extract package name, CVE, severity, fix version.
         •	“Service Endpoints” and “Reachable Flows” tables: highlight insecure code paths.
-        •	“Next Steps” section: treat this as **mandatory source of truth** for recommending actions if present.
 	•	**Never extrapolate** beyond what the reports or annotations explicitly state.

 ## Automatic Build Manager Command Generation

-When a “Next Steps” section exists:
+When a “Prioritized Vulnerabilities” section exists:
 	•	If a “Fix Version” and “Package” are specified, generate a build tool command based solely on:
         •	the purl format (e.g., pkg:nuget, pkg:npm, pkg:maven)
         •	any explicitly provided project hints (e.g., .csproj paths).